-Venlafaxine belongs to the serotonin-norepinephrine reuptake inhibitor (SNRI) class of drugs.
-It is used for the treatment of major depressive disorder and anxiety disorders, and specifically for generalized anxiety disorder (GAD) and social anxiety disorder (SAD).
+It is a serotonin-norepinephrine reuptake inhibitor (SNRI).
+It is used to treat major depressive disorder and anxiety disorders, and specifically generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder.

 Contents of this article:

 Here are some key points about venlafaxine.
 More detail is in the main article.

 - Venlafaxine is used to treat major depressive disorder and anxiety and panic disorders.

 - It is a serotonin-norepinephrine reuptake inhibitor.

 - It is used off-label to treat migraine, diabetic neuropathy, and hot flashes.